ckfoy/AviationETL/README.md

 # Aviation ETL Project

-# For this project, I created a pipeline for data exported from The Bureau of Transportation Statistics.
+# For this project, I created an ETL pipeline for data exported from The Bureau of Transportation Statistics.
 There were three aviation datasets in scope: Finances, Carrier Information, and On-Time Flights.
 Each dataset contained 1000 to 7 million rows of data in an excel format.

 ![image](https://user-images.githubusercontent.com/80182167/172061813-5f932c50-940a-4cf3-872d-bc5646d9cfc5.png)